 The demographics of the persons stopped varies by stop type.
-It is important to note that some stops are for the purpose of arrest.
-For instance arrests for fugitive or release violations, which totaled 25 percent of all arrest charges, are made pursuant to a court warrant or order.
+It is important to note that some stops are not discretionary.
+For instance arrests for fugitive or release violations, which was one of the charges in eight percent of all arrests, are made pursuant to a court warrant or order.

-Other includes demographic data for Unknown, Multiple Races, Asian, Native Hawaiian or Other Pacific Islander, American Indian or Alaska Native.
+Other includes demographic data for Unknown, Multiple Races, Native Hawaiian or Other Pacific Islander, American Indian or Alaska Native.